AlenaTih/AlenaTih/README.md

 - 👋 Hi, I’m @AlenaTih
 - 👀 I’m a Frontend engineer, building things.
 - 👀 I’m interested in AI, design, UX/UI, and all things visual.
-- 🌱 I’m currently learning Frontend Development at Scrimba and working towards becoming a software engineer.
+- 🌱 I’m currently working towards becoming a software engineer.
 - 💞️ I’m looking to collaborate on Frontend projects.
 - 📫 How to reach me: alyonatihomirova9@gmail.com